jeffjiang13/campsight/journals/cooper_broderick.md

 Reviews can now be created an posted from the front end react application Review posting is now authenticated with user token Reviews now display on detail page
+Homepage Banner is now a carousel
+Fixed edit profile page, now it works.